id3as/nixpkgs-nixerl/README.md

 R18 onwards.

-The packages in this overlay are not backed by a binary cache, so if you choose to use them, Erlang will be compiled from source.
+The packages in this overlay are not backed by a binary cache, so if you choose to use them, Erlang will be compiled from source - the exception being if you happen to choose the version that is already part of nixpkgs.

 ## Status

-This overlay is very new, and not yet battle-tested.
-Feel free to use it, but there could be breaking changes going forward, for more information, see the [versioning policy](#versioning).
+This overlay is built on top of the derivations inside nixpkgs, and as such should work reasonably well.
+However, it is not yet battle-tested.
+Feel free to use it, but there could be breaking changes going forward - for example, the attribute structure isn't necessarily nailed down yet.
+For more information, see the [versioning policy](#versioning).

 There are a couple of things I'm still working on before I'm willing to declare a stable release: